brightsign/video-mode-plugin/README.md

 # video-mode-plugin
 The Video Mode Plugin feature is designed for allowing customers to set the BrightSign videoMode.
 A BrightSign Video Mode Plugin changes the video resolution, frame rate, color space and color depth.

+This can be useful if you need to display content at a resolution that is non-standard or beyond the current list of video modes in BrightAuthor:connected or BrightAuthor.
+By using a Video Mode Plugin, you can customize your BrightSign player's video settings to match the requirements of your content.
+This ensures that your content is displayed correctly and at the best quality possible on your display.

 This repository contains 2 different plugins: